CHA-01 Charges and Removals

 5 Discharge – Where Annuitant is dead and there is no Personal Representative

-The document by which this is achieved is an application on a Form A5 Application with the effect of a discharge.
+The document by which this is achieved is an application on an e-form Remove Interest - Charge Application to Remove with the effect of a discharge.
 Application may be made to the Commissioner under s.125 of the TLA to remove the charge as an encumbrance.

 Proof to the satisfaction of the Commissioner, is required as to the death of the annuitant or the occurrence of the event by which the annuity ceases to be payable and as to the payment of the annuity during the lifetime of the annuitant and up to the date of death, before a charge may be removed as an encumbrance.
 A charge remains an encumbrance on the land until discharged or removed.